JuliaClimate/CDSAPI.jl/README.md

 ## Basic usage

-`CDSAPI.jl` will attempt to use CDS credentials using three different methods with the following priority:
+The package will attempt to use CDS credentials using three different methods with the following priority:

     1. direct credentials provided through the scoped values `CDSAPI.KEY` and `CDSAPI.URL`
     2. environmental variables `CDSAPI_URL` and `CDSAPI_KEY`